jesims/pouch/.github/PULL_REQUEST_TEMPLATE.md

 ## Pre-Merge

 - [ ] Version updated in accordance with [Semver](https://semver.org)
-- [ ] Public functions, variables, and objects have doc strings
+- [ ] Public functions, variables, and objects have doc strings with `@since ...` tags
 - [ ] Public functions and objects have unit tests
 - [ ] All updated captured in `CHANGELOG.md`
 - [ ] CI/CD pipeline passes